 8. Firelight Camps

-At the whimsical Firelight Camps at La Tourelle Hotel & Spa in the Finger Lake region of upstate New York, families will be comfortable in tents with double queen beds and a private tented porch.
+At the whimsical Firelight Camps at La Tourelle Hotel and Spa in the Finger Lake region of upstate New York, families will be comfortable in tents with double queen beds and a private tented porch.
 Some glamping tents also have electric heaters, fans, floor lamps, and outlets.
 Additional amenities include a complimentary continental breakfast as well as a bar serving alcoholic and non-alcoholic drinks from local purveyors, communal campfires and grills, and activities like outdoor yoga and wild foraging hikes (for an additional fee).

 You’ll have direct access to Buttermilk Falls State Park when staying at the camp as well as the option to book treatments at the hotel’s spa.
 And even though the campground provides plenty of reasons to stay, Ithaca is just five minutes away and offers local groceries, cafes, restaurants, and ice cream shops.

 9. Treebones Resort

 The premier glamping resort in Big Sur, Treebones Resort Big Sur offers breathtaking views and plenty of outdoor activities for families looking to disconnect from Wi-Fi and reconnect with each other on their California vacation.
 You can go truly basic (simple tents) to luxury ocean-view yurts (with queen- or king size beds) to a one-of-a-kind solar-powered “cocoon tent” with 500 square feet of living space, a luxurious king-size bed, an en suite bathroom, and a private deck and fire pit with sunset views.

 Rounding out the California glamping experience are a pool and hot tub, massage and yoga offerings, seasonal whale watching, and easy access to Big Sur hikes and beach combing.